rupok/antigravity-auto-retry/README.md

 If you see a **permission denied** modal, Antigravity was installed with root-owned files.
 The modal shows the exact `chown` command to run in a terminal — it is not executed for you.
 After running it, run **Install** again.

----

-## After an Antigravity update
+### After an Antigravity update

-Antigravity updates overwrite `workbench.html`, which removes our patch.
+Antigravity updates overwrite `workbench.html`, which removes the patch.
 The status bar will show **Auto Retry: reapply** and a notification will nudge you.
-Either:

-- Click the status bar item, or
-- Command Palette → **Antigravity Auto Retry: Reapply**
+Either click the status bar item, or run Command Palette → **Antigravity Auto Retry: Reapply**.

 Your edits to `~/.antigravity-auto-retry/antigravity-auto-retry.js` are preserved across reapplies — only the `workbench.html` patch is refreshed.

----

-## Commands
+### Commands

 | Command | What it does |
 | --- | --- |